privacygmail cleanupemail security

 What's the difference between client-side and server-side processing?

-Client-side processing means all analysis happens in your browser on your personal device—your emails are never uploaded to any third-party servers.
-Server-side processing means your emails are uploaded to the company's remote servers for analysis.
-Client-side (like MailMop) offers maximum privacy since your email data never leaves your device and the company cannot access it.
+Client-side processing means all the analysis happens in your browser on your own device.
+Your emails are never uploaded to any third-party servers.
+Server-side processing means your emails get uploaded to the company's remote servers for analysis.
+Client-side (like MailMop) gives you maximum privacy because your email data never leaves your device and the company can't access it.

 Is MailMop really more private than Clean Email?

 Yes, fundamentally and architecturally.
-MailMop processes everything locally in your browser—your emails never leave your device or get uploaded anywhere.
-Clean Email uploads your emails to their servers for processing (though they don't sell data and have good policies).
-Both are exponentially more private than Unroll.Me, which actively sells your data.
-The choice depends on whether you need multi-provider support (Clean Email) or absolute maximum privacy (MailMop).
+MailMop processes everything locally in your browser, so your emails never leave your device or get uploaded anywhere.
+Clean Email uploads your emails to its servers for processing (though it doesn't sell data and has good policies).
+Both are far more private than Unroll.Me, which actively sells your data.
+Your call comes down to whether you need multi-provider support (Clean Email) or maximum privacy (MailMop).

 Can MailMop access my email content?

-MailMop primarily uses metadata-only scope (sender, subject, date, size, labels), never accessing email body content by default.
-When you explicitly use the unsubscribe feature, MailMop can optionally access email body to find unsubscribe links, but this still happens entirely locally in your browser—content is never uploaded to MailMop servers or accessed by anyone else.
+MailMop mostly uses a metadata-only scope (sender, subject, date, size, labels) and doesn't touch your email body by default.
+When you explicitly use the unsubscribe feature, it can optionally read the email body to find unsubscribe links, but even that happens entirely locally in your browser.
+Content is never uploaded to MailMop servers or read by anyone else.

 How can I verify a tool's privacy claims?

-Check: 1) CASA 2 certification from Google (independent verification), 2) Source code availability (MailMop is source-available on GitHub for audit), 3) Privacy policy specifics (data retention, selling, sharing, AI training), 4) GDPR compliance (EU availability and certification), 5) Independent user reviews and privacy audits, 6) Company transparency about architecture, 7) Third-party security assessments.
+Check: 1) CASA 2 certification from Google (independent verification), 2) source code availability (MailMop is source-available on GitHub for audit), 3) privacy policy specifics (data retention, selling, sharing, AI training), 4) GDPR compliance (EU availability and certification), 5) independent user reviews and privacy audits, 6) how transparent the company is about its architecture, 7) third-party security assessments.

 What does CASA 2 certification mean?

 CASA (Cloud Application Security Assessment) is Google's rigorous Third-Party Security Verification program.
-CASA 2 certification means Google has comprehensively audited the tool's security practices, OAuth implementation, data handling procedures, and overall security architecture.
-It requires annual audits to maintain certification.
+CASA 2 certification means Google has thoroughly audited the tool's security practices, OAuth implementation, data handling, and overall architecture.
+It requires annual audits to keep.
 MailMop and Clean Email are CASA 2 certified; Unroll.Me failed certification.

 Does using MailMop mean Google can't access my emails?

-No—Google already has complete access to your emails since you use Gmail.
-MailMop's critical privacy advantage is that it adds zero additional privacy risk beyond Gmail itself, whereas server-side tools create additional points where your emails exist and can be breached, subpoenaed, accessed by employees, or used for AI training.
+No. Google already has full access to your emails because you use Gmail.
+MailMop's real advantage is that it adds zero additional privacy risk beyond Gmail itself, while server-side tools create new places where your emails exist and can be breached, subpoenaed, read by employees, or used for AI training.

 Why is Unroll.Me still banned in the EU in 2026?

-Unroll.Me continues to not comply with GDPR (EU privacy regulations) because: 1) It sells user data without proper consent mechanisms, 2) Doesn't offer meaningful data deletion, 3) Has inadequate consent mechanisms, 4) Violates data minimization principles, 5) Cross-border data transfers violate EU law, 6) Business model fundamentally incompatible with GDPR, 7) No meaningful changes since 2017 scandal.
+Unroll.Me still doesn't comply with GDPR because: 1) it sells user data without proper consent mechanisms, 2) it doesn't offer meaningful deletion, 3) its consent mechanisms are inadequate, 4) it violates data minimization principles, 5) its cross-border transfers break EU law, 6) the business model is fundamentally incompatible with GDPR, and 7) nothing meaningful has changed since the 2017 scandal.

 Can I use a privacy-focused tool and then revoke access?

-Yes!
-Recommended best practice: 1) Connect MailMop (or another tool), 2) Complete your cleanup session thoroughly, 3) Immediately revoke access in Gmail Settings → Accounts → Connected apps, 4) Reconnect only when you need to clean up again.
-This minimizes your exposure window and maximizes privacy.
-With MailMop's client-side architecture, even during connection your emails aren't at risk.
+Yes, and you should.
+The recommended routine: 1) connect MailMop (or another tool), 2) finish your cleanup session, 3) immediately revoke access in Gmail Settings → Accounts → Connected apps, 4) reconnect only when you need to clean up again.
+That keeps your exposure window short.
+With MailMop's client-side architecture, your emails aren't at risk even while it's connected.

 What permissions does MailMop actually need?

-MailMop requests Gmail metadata scope (gmail.metadata) which provides access to email headers: sender, subject, date, size, labels.
-This is significantly more limited than full Gmail access.
-When you explicitly use unsubscribe features, it can optionally access email body to find unsubscribe links, but this is processed entirely locally in your browser and never uploaded.
+MailMop requests the Gmail metadata scope (gmail.metadata), which covers email headers: sender, subject, date, size, labels.
+That's much narrower than full Gmail access.
+When you explicitly use unsubscribe features, it can optionally read the email body to find unsubscribe links, but that's processed entirely locally in your browser and never uploaded.

 How do I delete my data from a Gmail cleanup tool?

-For MailMop: Clear your browser cache and IndexedDB (all data is stored locally only).
-For server-side tools: Contact support requesting complete account and data deletion per GDPR/CCPA/CPRA rights, verify deletion, request confirmation.
-Always revoke Gmail access in Gmail Settings → Accounts → Connected apps immediately.
-Request deletion confirmation in writing.
+For MailMop: clear your browser cache and IndexedDB (all data is stored locally only).
+For server-side tools: contact support and request full account and data deletion under your GDPR/CCPA/CPRA rights, then verify it and ask for confirmation.
+Either way, revoke Gmail access in Gmail Settings → Accounts → Connected apps right away, and get your deletion confirmation in writing.

 ✨ Ready to declutter?